 Air Tight Containers

 When making your own cleaning products, remember to label them.
 It’s really hard to tell the difference between rubbing alcohol and vinegar (unless you smell them; which I wouldn’t recommend).
-You can certainly use some of the labels I have available, or buy some chalk (or other) labels.
+Check Etsy for some cute ideas… or buy a few chalkboard labels.

 You obviously do not need to make your own cleaning products in order to use a cleaning caddy, but it sure does help to keep everything you need in one place 🙂

-You only need a few products on hand (most of which you probably already have) to make everything needed to clean your home.
+You only need a few products (most of which you probably already have) to make everything you need to clean your home.

 I have a bunch of microfibers cloths, and I use them for a variety of things around my house.
 The best thing about microfiber is that you don’t need to use cleaning products with them.
 They are made to be used with water, or on their own.
 Another plus is that you can wash them and reuse them for years.
 I’ve had some of my Norwex cloths for 12 years, and they are still in great shape!